nicoll-douglas/1x1-web-fundamentals/README.md

 ### 2. Environment 🛠️

-You will also be needing some environment variables; there is a `.env.example` in the `secrets` directory which you can clone in there and then rename it to `.env`.
-Instructions also below:
+You will also be needing some environment variables; there is a `.env.example` file which you can clone, rename to `.env`, and then set appropriately.
+Instructions also below on how to set the variables:

 ```
 APP_ENV= # development or production
 SESSION_COOKIE_DOMAIN= # domain for session cookies, (localhost or custom domain)
+APP_CONTAINER_NAME= # a name for the app container

+# Set these according to your Google OAuth client secret
+GOOGLE_CLIENT_ID= # your google client id
+GOOGLE_PROJECT_ID= # your google project id
+GOOGLE_AUTH_URI= # your google auth uri
+GOOGLE_TOKEN_URI= # your google token uri
+GOOGLE_CLIENT_SECRET= # your google client secret
+GOOGLE_REDIRECT_URI= # your google redirect uri
+GOOGLE_JAVASCRIPT_ORIGIN= # your google javascript origin

 MYSQL_HOST=mysql # has to match the service name in docker compose file
 MYSQL_DATABASE= # the name for your MySQL database
 MYSQL_USER= # the name for your MySQL user
 MYSQL_PASSWORD= # the password for the user
 MYSQL_ROOT_PASSWORD= # password for the root user

-GOOGLE_AUTH_REDIRECT_URI= # your Google OAuth redirect URI
 ```

-In the secrets folder you will also need to put your Google OAuth client secret once you set up your OAuth credentials.
-It is a JSON file that you can download from the Google Cloud console.
-Name it `google_oauth_client_secret.json`.

 ### 3. Get up and running 🛠️